fluid-player/fluid-player/README.md

     ```
     Some customization options are available for the controlBar:
     * `autoHide: true/false` Turn the feature on/off.
 Default: `false`
-    * `autoHideTimeout: number`The number of seconds before hiding the control bar.
+    * `autoHideTimeout: number` The number of seconds before hiding the control bar.
 Default: `3`
     * `animated: true/false` Enable/disable the fade out effect.
 Default: `true`
-  * `keyboardControl`: Enable/disable the keyboard shortcuts.
+  * `keyboardControl: true/false` Enable/disable the keyboard shortcuts.
 Find more details here:[Keyboard Shortcuts](#keyboard-shortcuts)

 ### Integration with popular frameworks